 The holiday season is one filled with wonder.
-Between the celebrations, visitors and kitchen experiments, it can also be filled with holiday blunders.
-You may encounter one or more of these typical stains of the season on your carpets, rugs or upholstery.
+Between the celebrations, visitors, and kitchen experiments, it can also be filled with holiday blunders.
+You may encounter one or more of these typical stains of the season on your carpets, rugs, or upholstery.

 Plenty of the DIY tips you’ll find on the internet can cause more harm than good.
-Using bleaches, rubbing alcohol or even laundry stain removers can potentially change the colors or further damage the fibers of your upholstered furniture, carpets and area rugs.
-And dish detergents and other soaps or detergents leave behind dirt attracting residues that can make the area of the stain more susceptible to further soiling over time.
+Using bleaches, rubbing alcohol or even laundry stain removers can potentially change the colors or further damage the fibers of your upholstered furniture, carpets, and area rugs.
+And dish detergents and other soaps or detergents leave behind dirt-attracting residues that can make the area of the stain more susceptible to further soiling over time.

 For any stain or spill, we recommend keeping it simple.
-Start by using the back side of a butter knife or spoon to remove any solids from food spills.
-For liquids use clean, dry white cloth or paper towels to gently blot up as much of the stain as you can.
+Start by using the backside of a butter knife or spoon to remove any solids from food spills.
+For liquids use a clean, dry white cloth or paper towels to gently blot up as much of the stain as you can.
 Patience is key.
 You don’t want to grind or push the stains further into the fibers.
-Repeat the process then use clean, cold water in small amounts to help dilute the remaining stain, followed by another round of blotting with clean, dry white cloth or paper towels to soak up any moisture.
+Repeat the process then use clean, cold water in small amounts to help dilute the remaining stain, followed by another round of blotting with a clean, dry white cloth or paper towels to soak up any moisture.
 These steps won’t aggravate your problem and can minimize any lasting damage.